-The final destination of most people on the Camino de Santiago (some continue on to Fisterra).
+Santiago de Compostela is the final destination for most people on the Camino de Santiago (some continue to Fisterra).
 The cathedral is the main attraction in Santiago.
-Note that they speak Gallego here, a language very similar to Portuguese, though everyone speaks Spanish and they are quite happy to do so.
+Note that they speak Galician here, a language very similar to Portuguese, although almost everyone speaks Spanish, and they are quite happy to do so.

 There is an airport in Santiago de Compostela, though it doesn't have a lot of international flights.

-July 25 is the Feast of Santiago, with some nice fireworks the night before (the fogo do compostelo).
-From fall until spring, expect rain.
+To join in on the festivities, you may want to plan a visit around July 25, during their Feast of Santiago.
+You will see some nice fireworks the night before (the fogo do Compostela).
+From fall until spring, you can expect rain.

-Number of Days to Spend in Santiago (excluding day trips):
+Number of Days to Spend (Excluding Day Trips)

 Two days.
 You might want longer if the rain keeps you indoors!

-For Hotels in Santiago de Compostela, check out the following links:
+For hotels in Santiago de Compostela, check out the following

 If you're after a budget-priced bed in a dorm, try Hostelworld.